CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/huang-gdn-cmcf-2023/index.md

 - article-journal
 publication: 'in *IEEE Transactions on Computational Social Systems* [SCI, JCR Q1]'
 doi: 10.1109/TCSS.2023.3323402
-abstract: Multimodal named entity recognition (MNER) is a crucial task in social systems of artificial intelligence that requires precise identification of named entities in sentences using both visual and textual information.
+abstract: <div class="justify-align">Multimodal named entity recognition (MNER) is a crucial task in social systems of artificial intelligence that requires precise identification of named entities in sentences using both visual and textual information.
 Previous methods have focused on capturing fine-grained visual features and developing complex fusion procedures.